 Climate change impacts including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The existing structures within the lease area are located along the Sacramento River within a tidally-influenced region.
-The subject facilities are vulnerable to flooding at current sea levels and at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated with this lease area include a floating boat dock with slip, four pilings, a gangway, and bank protection.
+The lease area is located within a tidally influenced region vulnerable to flooding at current sea levels.
+In the foreseeable future, this area will be at a higher risk of flood exposure given future projected scenarios of sea-level rise.
+The facilities associated with this lease area include: an existing floating boat dock, boat lift, gangway, three pilings, and bank protection.

-By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
-This effect could increase the Sacramento River's inundation levels within the lease area.
-In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).
+By 2030, this region could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
+This effect could increase Georgiana Slough's inundation levels within the lease area.
+In addition, as stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms (especially when coupled with sea-level rise).